Climate Change and Nature Preservation Curriculum for High School

 Unit 2: Biodiversity (3–5 lessons)

-Part D: Some Areas are Worth More Than Others…
+Part D: Some Areas Are More Valuable Than Others

 Each lesson has its own procedure detailed in the full curriculum guide.
 Activities include class discussions, group presentations, research, and an outdoor inventory of local species.